-Parameter Description PERMITOWNCHANGES Flag to indicate whether the current user is allowed to approve their own Transport Forms or not.
-Blank = Not allowed to approve your own transports X = Only allowed to approve your own transports OWNERFIELD Field to be checked to determine the ownership of the Transport Form.
-If nothing is specified the ORIG_OWNER field will be checked.
+PERMITOWNCHANGES Flag to indicate whether the current user is allowed to approve their own Transport Forms or not.
+No = Not allowed to approve your own transports Yes = Only allowed to approve your own transports OWNERFIELD Field to be checked to determine the ownership of the Transport Form.
+If OWNER is specified the ORIG_OWNER field will be checked.
 If you specify REQUESTOR, then it will check the current Transport Form owner.